 Tambuzi Health Management Program – cHD

 Even though there is a fairly small percentage of Basenjis have been scored as having CHD.
 I have adopted the following into the Tambuzi Health Management Program.
 I believe that due to a number of factors, the occurrence is probably higher than reported.
-I am currently transitioning to the PennHIP method of hip evaluation.
-This method is predictive and has been accredited as being far more accurate than the OFA/BVA/AVA systems.
+I moved to the PennHIP method of hip evaluation in 2016.
+This method is predictive and is accredited as being far more accurate than the OFA/BVA systems.
+Both the NZ and Australian Veterinary Associations recommend PennHip over other hip scoring systems.

 - Mandatory: Breeding stock must be examined and scored using the AVA or PennHIP systems before breeding.